-one sees that if a mean variation of $\theta$ occurs only along the vertical, there won't be a mean contribution of buoyancy to the vorticity balance.
-Thus, in HIT the presence of a stratification does not influence the small-scale anisotropy.
-This is no longer true inside a mixing layer.
-Figures \ref{fig:skeDer} and \ref{fig:kurDer} show how the presence of stratification modifies the behavior of longitudinal derivatives skewness and kurtosis.
-Mild stratification does not affect the small-scale anisotropy: the skewness of $\partial u_3/\partial x_3$ tends to an asymptotic value of $-0.63\pm0.02$, as expected for Re$_\lambda\approx 200\div250$ \citep{prl11, shen2000}.
-In case of stable stratification, all the longitudinal derivatives skewness tend to the isotropic value of $0.52$, while in case of unstable stratification $S(\partial u_3/\partial x_3)$ tends to diverge, reaching values as low as $-0.75$ at \fr $= -4.2$, with an overgrowth of the $30\%$.
+it is possible to see that, if a mean variation of $\theta$ only occurs along the vertical, there will not be a mean contribution of buoyancy to the vorticity balance.
+Thus, in HIT, the presence of stratification does not influence small-scale anisotropy.
+However, this is not true inside a mixing layer.
+Figures \ref{fig:skeDer} and \ref{fig:kurDer} show that the presence of stratification modifies the behavior of the skewness and kurtosis of the longitudinal derivatives.
+Mild stratification does not affect small-scale anisotropy: the skewness of $\partial u_3/\partial x_3$ tends to an asymptotic value of $-0.63\pm0.02$, as expected, for Re$_\lambda\approx 200\div250$ \citep{prl11, shen2000}.
+In the case of stable stratification, the skewness of all the longitudinal derivatives tends to the isotropic value of $0.52$, while it tends to diverge in the case of unstable stratification $S(\partial u_3/\partial x_3)$, reaching values as low as $-0.75$ at \fr $= -4.2$, with an overgrowth of $30\%$.

-In case of stable stratification, although slightly dumped with respect to the neutral case, the mixing can form an anisotropy sublayer in the very initial time-scales.
-Afterwards, as soon as the energy pit appears, the mixing process decreases and the small-scale anisotropy sublayer tends to disappear, as can be seen in figure \ref{fig:skeDer}(\textit{b}) since there the longitudinal derivative in the direction across the mixing is reaching in time the value typical of homogeneous isotropic fields.
-Thus, the behavior is like that when the energy gradient is not present -- which points to the idea that exchange of information between the two outer regions is blocked.
-On the contrary, in case of unstable stratification, the mixing is enhanced, and the layer becomes even more anisotropic at the small scales, acting as if the energy gradient is greater.
-Derivatives along homogeneous direction does not show peaks in the center of the mixing layer, according to the results from \cite{prl11}, considering that the Re$_\lambda$ is 250 in the present cases.
+In the case of stable stratification, as soon as the energy pit appears, the mixing process decreases and the small-scale anisotropy sublayer tends to disappear, as can be seen in Figure \ref{fig:skeDer}(\textit{b}), since the longitudinal derivative in the direction across the mixing is gradually reaching the typical value of homogeneous isotropic fields.
+Thus, the behavior of the system is similar to when the energy gradient is not present -- which would seem to indicate that the exchange of information between the two outer regions is blocked.
+On the contrary, mixing is enhanced in the case of unstable stratification, and the layer becomes even more anisotropic for small-scales, and acts as if the energy gradient is larger.
+According to the results of \cite{prl11}, derivatives along a homogeneous direction do not show peaks in the center of the mixing layer, and it should be recalled that Re$_\lambda$ is 250 in the present cases.